 As a member of Surrey’s School of Psychology, you’ll join one of our research groups.
 We have several groups looking into a range of different areas, including the Environmental Psychology Research Group, the Social Emotions and Equality in Relations Research Group (SEER) and the Cognitive Psychology Research Group.
 These groups hold frequent meetings to discuss research and current problems in the field, with their work contributing to research across the globe.
 With these groups, you’ll begin your research journey into the trends and issues affecting the world of psychology today.

 You’ll have many options after graduating in psychology, with our graduates often starting or continuing careers as psychologists and psychoanalysts, both freelance and within organisations such as the Royal Mencap Society, the NHS and in private practices.
 Our graduates have also gone on to work in a variety of other positions in teaching and marketing, as well as in academia.
 This includes a community of alumni who’ve chosen to continue their research at Surrey.

 Whatever you decide to do, studying at Surrey will equip you with the professional and academic skills to kick-start a successful career.
 We also recognise the importance of post-graduation support, so will continue to give you access to our employability and careers service for three years after your degree.

-Discover more about the postgraduate psychology courses on offer at Surrey.
+Discover more about our postgraduate psychology courses.